Science, Mathematics & Engineering

 Medical Collaboration

-Meeting with doctors on a 'Lab-on-a-chip' project.
-Goal: create a device no bigger than a thumbnail that can detect malaria from a single drop of blood in minutes.
+Time for a meeting with a group of doctors.
+We are discussing a 'Lab-on-a-chip' project.
+We want to create a tiny device, no bigger than a thumbnail, that can detect malaria from a single drop of blood in minutes.
+My job is to explain the engineering part, while they explain the biology.

 Lunch & Brainstorming